How Does Tinder’s Algorithm Work?

 - It appears that Tinder Plus users who make liberal use of the unlimited swipes feature may be bricking their account.
 I.e. Swiping too often per day, or hour, may get you marked as a bot by Tinder, resulting in a kind of shadowban, or very, very low score, rendering you nigh-invisible.

-Testing suggests 2’000 swipes per hour in any direction will get your account “locked” for 12 hours of the app telling you to “Check back later for new people”, potentially also carrying an Elo score punishment with it as previously observed.
-The relevant section of the Plus Features guide has been updated to reflect this as well.
+Testing suggests 2’000 swipes per hour in any direction will get your account “locked” for 12 hours of the app telling you to “Check back later for new people”, potentially also carrying a permanent score punishment with it.

 I hope you found this guide helpful.
 Thoughts?
 Criticism?
 Praise?
 Something to add?
 Feel free to leave a comment below, or visit the SwipeHelper Subreddit.
 See you there 🙂